 The best way to approach a large business or another synergistic small business is to have a program target as a discussion vehicle.
 If you find a project for which you need a partner or partners, carefully research the firms you are considering, check their D&B's, see if they have entered their company in the "Interested Parties" frame of the solicitation at FEDBIZOPS.

 When teaming with another company, most arrangements become mutually exclusive if you are subcontracting to one another and not just supplying off the shelf products.
 As the business relationship evolves and you begin sharing information a two way Non-Disclosure Agreement (NDA) is usually necessary to protect proprietary information.

 As the business relationship matures and the parties agree to become exclusive, a teaming agreement is also necessary.
 At this point you have agreed upon who will be the eventual prime contractor and who will be the subcontractor.
 The areas regarding work share and proposal preparation are particularly critical in terms of thorough definition to avoid future misunderstandings among the parties.
 If and when the prime contract is awarded, the teaming agreement is replaced by a subcontract from the prime party to the subcontracting team member.

-G. Small Business Innovative Research Program
+F. Small Business Innovative Research Program

 This article has offered a template of avenues for small business federal government contract marketing.
 You should apply the template to your business plan and explore which avenues suit your enterprise.
-The federal government contract customer is motivated to sell to you.
+The federal government contract customer is motivated to buy from you.
 Your marketing task is to target and find your customer considering the supplies and services you sell.
 The federal government offers competitive advantages to various types of small business, depending on ownership and size.
 Federal government contracts offer small purchases and long term contractual arrangements from firm fixed price purchases to cost type and time and material contracts.
 The opportunities are there for small business entrepreneurs’ to pursue.